Lundalogik/LimeBootstrap/README.md

 Older versions of IE _may_ work, but the ActionPads will surely not look so great.

+### Upgrade instructions
+These are  the changes that you will have to do to upgrade to a specifik version

+#### 0.0.2
+*	Replace header tag <div class="header-icon-container helpdesk"> with <div class="header-icon"></div>.
+The image to show will sort itself out.
+*	Place any images you may need in the root folder "resources" or a subdirectory of it
+*	Invoke old-school apps with the binding "appInvoke"
+*	Remove div with id #header-info and add class .info-links to the list
+*	Remove div with id #content-container

 ### Included javascript frameworks
 The bundled library contains: